-Exhausting everything known to man to rank while ignoring the all signs of expired domain danger
+Exhausting everything known to man to rank while ignoring all signs of expired domain danger.

-I checked everything from the .htaccess file to validating html code of the WordPress template as well as trying a variety of other themes to changing web hosting providers and numerous web hosting plans.
+I checked everything from the .htaccess file to validating the HTML code of the WordPress template and trying a variety of other themes to changing web hosting providers and numerous web hosting plans.

-And still no website indexed after all of that and nearly 2-3 months of a multitude of endless troubleshooting.
+And still, no website indexed after all that and nearly 2-3 months of endless troubleshooting.

 But not easily discouraged, I pressed forward with publishing more content.

-I started out scheduling 2-3 posts a week and targeting a large number of keywords, mostly long tail keywords.
+I started scheduling 2-3 posts a week and targeting many long-tail keywords.